Dash vs Chefman Mini Air Fryer: Which Is Better?

 Both footprint designs cater to tiny spaces, fitting easily under standard 18-inch cabinets.
 The Dash has a retro, rounded shape that looks friendlier on the counter, while the Chefman is narrower but slightly deeper.

-Durability and Maintenance — Tie
+Durability and Maintenance — Dash Wins

 Mechanical dials survive sticky, floured, or wet hands better than a digital screen.
 After intentionally tossing flour on both units, I could easily turn the Dash dial, while the Chefman required a damp cloth wipe before recognizing my finger.